Linux74656/SpaceEngineersLinuxPatches/README.md

   Save the file and close it.

-  ### If you want to avoid the freeze until user input when the game starts, rename the file here: "LOCATION_OF_SPACE_ENGINEERS_INSTALL/SpaceEngineers/Content/Videos/KSH.wmv to KSH.wmv.old
+  ### If you want to avoid the startup freeze that requires user input to get past the splash screen, rename the file here: "LOCATION_OF_SPACE_ENGINEERS_INSTALL/SpaceEngineers/Content/Videos/KSH.wmv to KSH.wmv.old

   Congratulations Space Engineers should now work properly on Linux.
 Have fun and enjoy!